 - The fluids (either primary or secondary) to which the rubber part will be exposed.

 - The ability of the material to maintain its integrity and functional performance in extreme temperatures.

 Elastic Material Hardness

 Elastic materials have a scale for their hardness level ranging from Shore A (thermoset rubbers) to Shore D (thermoplastic rubbers).
-Each scale also has its ratings, e.g., Manufacturers rate the Shore A scale from 20 Shore A to 90 Shore A. The materials commonly used in the rubber parts manufacturing process ranges from 50 Shore A to 80 Shore A.
+Each scale also has its ratings, e.g., Manufacturers rate the Shore A scale from 20 Shore A to 90 Shore A. The materials commonly used in the rubber parts manufacturing process range from 50 Shore A to 80 Shore A.

 While the hardness used for a particular project depends on the application of the part, there are some difficulties regarding the use of some materials.
-For example, there are some significant difficulties faced when manufacturers attempt to use very soft (<30 Shore A) or very hard (>80 Shore A) rubber materials for the manufacturer of parts with deep undercuts or complex geometry.
-Here some suggestions on some material applications:
+For example, there are some significant difficulties faced when manufacturers attempt to use very softly (<30 Shore A) or very hard (>80 Shore A) rubber materials for the manufacturer of parts with deep undercuts or complex geometry.
+Here are some suggestions on some material applications:

 - If your rubber part will be exposed to temperature extremes greater than 150 degrees Celsius in an industrial environment, then a fluoroelastomer is a good material choice.